-Skye Schell is a Jackson resident with a decade of experience in conservation.
-Before serving as Executive Director, Skye led the Alliance’s Civic Engagement program and Conservation Leadership Institute for three years, building a powerful base of community and political support for conservation.
+Skye Schell is a Jackson resident with a decade of experience in conservation and community building.
+Before serving as Executive Director, Skye led the Alliance’s Civic Engagement program and Conservation Leadership Institute for three years, building community and political support for conservation.

 Skye’s love for wildlife and wild places began as a child learning about nature, fishing, and hunting from his parents and grandparents and in the Boy Scouts.
-Growing up in Virginia and Texas, he watched the devastation of unchecked suburban and commercial sprawl destroy nearby forests and wildlife, and is dedicated to fighting against a similar fate for Jackson Hole.
+Growing up in Virginia and Texas, he watched as unchecked suburban and commercial sprawl destroyed nearby forests and wildlife, and he is dedicated to fighting against a similar fate for Jackson Hole.

 Skye attended college at Rice University in Houston and worked as a backpacking guide at the Boy Scouts’ Philmont high adventure base in northern New Mexico where he fell in love with the Rockies.
 He then worked in human services and housing back East: refugee resettlement in Virginia, advocacy in a soup kitchen, and finding permanent homes for people living on the streets of New York City.